SHoltkamp1996/ReactStyle/welcom.md

 # chayns-styleguides

-Here you can find style guides and templets for different languages.
+You will find style guides and templets for different languages.

 ## Language Style Guides